coconutswallow/Guides/_monsters/specter-of-winters-past.md

 alignment: Chaotic Neutral
 category: 2014 Fair Game
 creator: Solkaro
-description: |
+---

 A Specter of Winters Past is the angry, unfettered spirit of a humanoid that has been prevented from passing to the afterlife.
 These specters no longer possess connections to who or what they were, yet are condemned to walk the world forever.
 Some are spawned when dark magic or the touch of a wraith rips a soul from a living body.

   **Beyond Redemption**
   When a ghost's unfinished business is completed, it can rest at last.
 No such rest or redemption awaits the Specter of Winters Past.
 It is doomed to the Material Plane, its only end the oblivion that comes with the destruction of its soul.
 Until then, it bears out its lonely life in forlorn places, carrying on forgotten through the ages of the world.